esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

   - Determine data needs and sources to perform analysis
   - Scoping/gap analysis(difference between the desired state and current state)
 - Type of analysis(defined by measuring a trend on historical data to predict a future outcome)
-  - Trend analysis
+  - Trend analysis(Forecasting future values)
     - Comparison of data over time
   - Performance analysis
     - Tracking measurements against defined goals
     - Basic projections to achieve goals
   - Exploratory data analysis(EDA)
     - Use of descriptive statistics to determine observations
-  - Link analysis
+  - Link analysis(A network, a node, and a link)
     - Connections of data points or pathway

 ### 3.4 Identify common data analytics tools